nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Nebraska Inmate Records

-Upon conviction, the Nebraska judiciary sentences offenders to serve time in a local prison or a state correctional facility in Nebraska.
+Upon conviction, the Nebraska judiciary usually sentences offenders to serve time in a local prison or a state correctional facility.
 The Sheriff Department oversees inmates in county and city jails, while the Nebraska Department of Correctional Services (NDCS) is in charge of inmates in state prisons.
 Similarly, custody and information regarding federal offenders are under the jurisdiction of the Federal Bureau of Prisons.
 All of these custodians also maintain inmate records that are available to interested members of the public.

 Are Incarceration Records Public Information in Nebraska?

 Yes.
-Nebraska inmate records are public documents under Section 84–712 of the Nebraska Revised Statutes.
+Nebraska inmate records are public per Section 84–712 of the Nebraska Revised Statutes.
 Thus, interested persons may request non-sensitive non-confidential records from the agency that has custody of the inmate.

 What Information is Contained in a Nebraska Inmate Record?

-A Nebraska inmate record will typically contain the following information:
+A Nebraska inmate record will typically contain the following:

 • Mugshot